 There are a limited number of volunteer positions available each summer to students who have completed their first year of law school.
 These clerks assist attorneys in our trial and appellate units.
 Their duties include legal research and drafting pretrial motions and briefs.
 These duties provide excellent opportunities for students to strengthen their research and writing skills.
 These clerks also interview incarcerated and non-incarcerated clients.
 Additionally, they are encouraged to attend pretrial hearings, trials and appellate arguments.

-There are a limited number of paid positions available this summer to students who have completed their second year of law school.
+There are a limited number of volunteer positions available this summer to students who have completed their second year of law school.
 These clerks primarily prepare and try cases in Family Court.
 Their duties may also include legal research and drafting pretrial motions and briefs.
 To qualify for this program, students must meet the requirements set forth in Delaware Supreme Court Rule 56 for limited admission to the Delaware Bar.
 The ODS gives priority to students who have completed the summer program as a Law Clerk I or who have worked with us during the academic year.

 There are a limited number of volunteer clerk positions available during the academic year.